azabiong/vim-highlighter/README.md

 > ```

 ### Reference
-> This tool would be helpful when editing colors.
+> This tool will be helpful when editing colors.
 >
 > [xterm-color-table.vim](https://github.com/guns/xterm-color-table.vim)